About

 Hailed as “heady, euphoric, singular, surprising” by Publisher’s Weekly, “beautiful, horrifying, passionate, and bold,” by Jeff VanderMeer in The Millions, “Rilke’s lost female shadow,” by Conjunctions, “universal and personal, comforting and jarring, ethereal and earthy,” by Electric Literature, and “foreboding” by The Guardian UK, Quintan Ana Wikswo has long been active in the collusion and collision of transdisciplinary art and direct human rights fieldwork.

 Wikswo is recognized for innovative hybrid constellations of work that integrate her fiction, nonfiction, memoir, poetry and essay with her original photography, performance, audio, and video installation.
-Since 1988, her fieldwork and literary projects interrupt sites and trajectories of human rights infractions, gender violence, hate crime organizing, and global and local networks of white supremacy.
+Ongoing since 1988, her fieldwork and artistic projects form a constellation of encounters with sites and trajectories of spacetime, and consider the intersections of data and the archive, Euclidean and non-Euclidean sciences, and mind-brain-psyche of lifeforms.

 Wikswo is the author of the several books of text and photographs, including The Hope of Floating Has Carried Us This Far (Coffee House Press), the novel A Long Curving Scar Where the Heart Should Be (Stalking Horse Press) and multiple anthologies and museum catalogues.
 Her work appears regularly in Guernica, Tin House, Gulf Coast, Conjunctions, LitHub, Warscapes, Kenyon Review, and others.